 What Does an Actual Growth Overhaul Look Like?

-The teams that do this well treat it like three parallel workstreams.
-One workstream fixes the numbers that are leaking today.
-Onboarding, churn, activation, CAC payback.
-One workstream rebuilds the infrastructure that will support the next stage.
-Ops, data, architecture, tiered support.
-One workstream rewires the decision-making so the team can move as fast as the market does.
+They treat it as three parallel workstreams.
+The first fixes the numbers leaking today: onboarding, churn, activation, CAC payback.
+The second rebuilds the infrastructure for the next stage, which usually means ops, data, architecture, and tiered support.
+The third rewires decision-making so the team can move as fast as the market does.

 Every one of the five signs above is fixable.
 The question is whether you address them while you still have the runway and the team capacity to do it well, or you address them when the board is asking hard questions and the options are smaller.